Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Task or Queue Concurrency

-By default, the number of task executors are twice the number of queues.
-A custom or shared task executor can be configured using factory’s setTaskExecutor method.
-It’s also possible to provide queue concurrency using RqueueListener annotation’s field concurrency.
-The concurrency could be some positive number like 10, or range 5-10.
-If queue concurrency is provided then each queue will use their own task executor to execute consumed messages, otherwise a shared task executor is used to execute tasks.
-A global number of workers can be configured using setMaxNumWorkers method.
-RqueueListener annotation also has batchSize field, the default values are as, listener having concurrency set will fetch 10 messages while other 1.
+By default, the number of task executors is twice the number of queues.
+You can configure a custom or shared task executor using the factory’s setTaskExecutor method.
+Additionally, queue concurrency can be set using the RqueueListener annotation’s concurrency field, which can be a positive number like 10 or a range like 5-10.
+If queue concurrency is specified, each queue will use its own task executor to handle consumed messages; otherwise, a shared task executor is used.

 class RqueueConfiguration {